-In this section, we construct our multicopy witnesses in general QRTs without convexity restriction.
-The concept of multicopy witness was originally introduced in entanglement theory~\cite{Horodecki2003, Horodecki2009}.
+In this section, we construct our multi-copy witnesses in general QRTs without convexity restriction.
+The concept of multi-copy witness was originally introduced in entanglement theory~\cite{Horodecki2003, Horodecki2009}.
 In this paper, we show a construction of a $m$-copy witness for each $m = 2,3,\ldots,d$.
 For an arbitrary free state $\sigma$, there exists at least one $m$ such that the $m$-copy witness can discern a given state $\rho$ from $\sigma$.